kimbjerge/few-shot-clustering/README.md

 The method is described in the paper:

-K. Bjerge, P. Bodesheim, H. Karstoft, “Deep Image Clustering with Model-Agnostic Meta-Learning,” Accepted by the International Conference on Computer Vision and Theory and Applications.
-VISAPP 2025., 2024.
+K. Bjerge, P. Bodesheim, H. Karstoft, “Deep Image Clustering with Model-Agnostic Meta-Learning,” Accepted by the International Conference on Computer Vision and Theory and Applications (VISAPP 2025).

+The paper with link will be public in spring 2025.

-Supplementary material with detailed results are found in: DeepImageClusteringMAML_SupplemtaryMaterial.pdf This document presents tables detailing the results of training deep learning models, including ResNet50v2, EfficientNetB3, ConvNeXt-B, and ViT-B/16, on various datasets such as EU Moths, Caltech Birds (CUB), tiered-ImageNet, and mini-ImageNet, as outlined in the accompanying paper.
+Supplementary material with detailed results are found in:  [Supplementary Material](#DeepImageClusteringMAML_SupplemtaryMaterial.pdf)
+This document presents tables detailing the results of training deep learning models, including ResNet50v2, EfficientNetB3, ConvNeXt-B, and ViT-B/16, on various datasets such as EU Moths, Caltech Birds (CUB), tiered-ImageNet, and mini-ImageNet, as outlined in the accompanying paper.

 # Installation conda environment on Windows